ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Force to create a ping event subscription.
 This option skips the validation of the user specified destination.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-nw`, `--no-wait`</dt>
 <dd>Create the ping event subscription and do not wait for the subscription to be ready.
-If you specify the `no-wait` option, the subscription create begins and does not wait.
+If you specify the `--no-wait` option, the subscription create begins and does not wait.
 Use the `subscription ping get` command to check the subscription status.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`--path`</dt>
 <dd>The path within the `destination` application where events are forwarded; for example, `/events`.
 The default path is the root URL of the `destination` application.
 This value is optional.
 The default value is <code>/</code>.</dd>